 Kayonza Irrigation and Integrated Watershed Management Project - Phase I

-In 2016, the Eastern Province of Rwanda was dramatically hit by a draught, which brough additional burdens to already existing systematic challenges that farmers in the region faced.
+In 2016, the Eastern Province of Rwanda was dramatically hit by a drought, which brough additional burdens to already existing systematic challenges that farmers in the region faced.
 More thatn 45,000 individuals became food insecure in the region, forcing the government to provide food and water.
 To mitigate future water-related calamities, the government proposes the Kayonza Irrigation and Integrated Watershed Management Project (KIIWMP).

 Goals & Approach